 - government agencies

-- professional disciplinary bodies
+- professional registration or disciplinary bodies

 - employers and other organisations.

 If you fail to respond to our request within 28 days, or any longer period we specify in the request, your application will be withdrawn.

 If your application is a category A application, you will be given an Interim WWC Exclusion.

 If your application is a category B or C application – and we determine that giving you a Check would pose an unjustifiable risk to the safety of children, having regard to the factors set out in the Act – you will also be given an Interim WWC Exclusion.

 If you are given an Interim WWC Exclusion on a category A application, you will have the opportunity to explain why you believe you should be given a WWC Clearance and respond to the information we have about you that has caused us to give you the Interim WWC Exclusion.

 If you fail the Check you will be given a WWC Exclusion, which means you can’t do child-related work, effective from the date listed on the notice.

 A copy of your WWC Exclusion is sent to all organisations you have listed with us, but they are not told of the reason for the WWC Exclusion.
 By law, you must (in writing) tell all organisations where you do child-related work about the WWC Exclusion within seven days of being given notice of the WWC Exclusion.

 If you get a WWC Exclusion, you can’t apply for a Check again for five years, from the date of the notice, unless your circumstances change.
 If you apply after this time, by law you must not do any child-related work until you pass the Check.